ScintillatorSynth/scintillatorsynth.org/content/en/docs/Scintillator Server/ScinServer.md

-An opitional string with a mime type to provide additional context to the image encoder (in addition to the fileName extension) about what image encoding type is requested for saving the image as.
+An optional string with a mime type to provide additional context to the image encoder (in addition to the fileName extension) about what image encoding type is requested for saving the image as.